telerik/winforms-docs/gridview/expression-editor/customizing-radexpressioneditor.md

 {{endregion}}

-Once implemented, the new custom ExpressionContext class,
-          has to be set for the static Context property:
+Once implemented, the new custom ExpressionContext class, has to be set for the static Context property:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\ExpressionEditor\CustomFunctions.cs region=settingCustom}}
 {{source=..\SamplesVB\GridView\ExpressionEditor\CustomFunctions.vb region=settingCustom}}